AbdelrahmanAljamal/COMP3040-A3-PART-1/README.md

 # Public Washrooms in Manitoba

-  This API Provide the information about the public washrooms in Manitoba based on the
+  This API Provide the information about the public washrooms in Manitoba based on the given postal code.